PoisotLab/2015_ms_scisoftware/ms.md

 remember that software is written by people, and people make mistake.
 Taking simple precautions to make sure that the software works will undoubtedly accelerate the review process, and increase the overall quality of code.
-In parallel, adding unique identifiers on code, and focusing in describing what it does rather than how it does it, will make it easier to find, easier to cite, and easier to adopt.
+In parallel, adding unique identifiers on code, and focusing in describing what it does rather than how it does it, will make it easier to find, easier to cite, and easier to adopt [@howi15].

 **Acknowledgments** --- this paper was prepared when putting together notes for a workshop on code discoverability, for the Canadian Society of Ecology and Evolution annual meeting 2015, in Saskatoon, and largely inspired by group discussions in the Stouffer lab, University of Canterbury.
 TP is funded by a starting grant from the Université de Montréal, and a Discovery grant from NSERC.
-Thanks are due to Ethan White and Jeffrey Hollister for comments on the initial submission of this manuscript.
+Thanks are due to Ethan White and Jeffrey Hollister for comments on the initial submission of this manuscript, as well as Robert Davey for suggestions.

 \cleardoublepage